Updated —

 Where the European gas storage level stands now — as a percentage of working capacity — versus the 5-year seasonal norm and the relaxed 80% November 1 refill target.
 A full-year fill curve from GIE AGSI+ aggregated data, updated through the 2026 refill season.

-The EU gas storage level sits at about 46.1% of working capacity as of June 20, 2026 — roughly 12 percentage points below the 5-year seasonal norm for this point in the year, with recent injections slowing to about +0.19 percentage points per day.
+The EU gas storage level sits at about 61.11% of working capacity as of August 17, 2026 (GIE direct read, up from 57.15% on August 2) — running roughly 9-10 percentage points below an estimated 5-year seasonal norm for this point in the year, with injections over that 13-day window working out to about +0.25 percentage points per day.
+That pace is right ON the roughly +0.25pp/day required to hit the relaxed 80% target by November 1 — the fourth consecutive on-pace reading this cycle.
 European gas storage runs on an annual rhythm: it fills through the summer, peaks around November 1, and draws down through winter.
-The chart below shows one full cycle — from the start of the 2025–26 heating season to where the 2026 refill is projected to end — measured as the percentage of working storage capacity filled across all EU member states (GIE AGSI+ aggregated).
 It tracks the current level against the two reference lines that matter for winter supply: the 5-year seasonal norm and the EU's November 1 fill target.

 EU gas storage fill % · 1 Nov 2025 → 1 Nov 2026 · GIE AGSI+ aggregated (% of working capacity)